Skip to content

 Don't see your system?

-Deeplinq connects to any system exposing an API, database, or file share.
+deeplinq connects to any system exposing an API, database, or file share.
 Custom connector development is part of every banking deployment.

 Built against the frameworks your regulators audit.

-Deeplinq's architecture is engineered around the regulatory frameworks that govern European and international banking.
+deeplinq's architecture is engineered around the regulatory frameworks that govern European and international banking.
 Not "enterprise-grade".
 Banking-grade.

 DORA